In Love with Words, Landscape, Art, Food, Gardens

 ~ Georgia O’Keeffe

-Mountain Stories is a new series.
-The mountains in question are the San Jacintos, above Palm Springs.
-You might have heard about them in July of this year; it’s where the Mountain Fire burned 27, 500 acres, and would likely have consumed our little town, Idyllwild, population 3,000, had not a good rain intervened.
+Mountain Stories is a series about the San Jacintos, above Palm Springs; you might have heard about them in 2013, when the Mountain Fire burned 27, 500 acres, and would likely have consumed our little town, Idyllwild, population 3,000, had not a good rain intervened.

 2014 Workshops (So far!)